Protecting your Student status

 Your Student Sponsor's duties towards you

-Last modified: 20 June 2024
+Last modified: 11 December 2024

-Your Student sponsor must provide keep records about you, it must monitor your attendance on your course and, when required, it must provide information about you to the Home Office in a process called 'reporting'.
+Your Student sponsor must keep records about you, it must monitor your attendance on your course and, when required, it must provide information about you to the Home Office in a process called 'reporting'.
 Your Student sponsor must meet these duties even when you are:

 • doing a work placement as part of your course; or